snipe/snipe-it/README.md

 #### 2.3) Adjust the application settings.

+Copy the example app config `app/config/local/app.example.php` to `app.php`.

 Update the file `app/config/local/app.php` with your setting URL settings.

+	vi app/config/local/app.php

 You should also change your secret key here -- if you prefer to have your key randomly generated, run the artisan key:generate command from the application root.

 	php artisan key:generate --env=local